Jen

 Could you tell me why you live in a city?

-I appreciate cities for the variety, the opportunity, even if it's not always something that is easily accessible or immediately accessible because of finances or limited space or whatever the dynamic might be.
-That's a limitation or obstacle.
-But I feel like [in] cities there's this kind of sensibility of possibility.
+Yes.
+So I appreciate cities for their variety, the opportunity, even if it's not always something that is easily accessible or immediately accessible because of finances or limited space or whatever the dynamic might be.
+That's always some limitation or obstacle.
+But I feel like in cities, there's this kind of sense of possibility.
 And so I really enjoy that about cities.
-I'm talking about this in the context of some of my most favorite cities that I've lived in and that I visited.
-And so they're not a monolith.
+I like talking about this in the context of some of my most favorite cities that I've lived in and that I’ve visited.
+Cities are not a monolith.
 Each one has its own kind of flair and flavor and sense of how the city as a whole thinks of itself.
-But I do appreciate a lot of the variety that many cities bring to you, and that there's a variety of people and experiences that are happening.
+But I do appreciate a lot of the variety that many cities bring to you and that there's a variety of people and experiences that are happening.

-My favorite cities are gridded cities where I can kind of navigate them.
+And my favorite cities are gridded cities where I can kind of navigate them.
 And it's how my brain works with direction.
-And, you know, that there's a kind of sense of a cardinal directions, northeast, southwest, and that even if I'm going somewhere and I'm off by a block or two, that's fine.
+There's a kind of sense of the cardinal directions, north, east, south, west, and even if I'm going somewhere and I'm off by a block or two, that's fine.
 It's a grid.
 I'll just make the block, you know, I'll figure out the numbering or I'll go one street south or east to get to the next numbered street.
 But I never feel like I won't figure it out.
-And I think that's another aspect that I like about cities, is they're challenging.
-But I do get a sense of a feeling of accomplishment.
-And I'm like, I've gotten to know the city.
+And I think that's another aspect that I like about cities, is they're challenging, but I do get a sense of a feeling of accomplishment as I learn them.
+And I can see that, I've gotten to know the city.
 I've figured it out.
 It feels like home.
-I have a sense of connecting with people in the city.
+I can find my way toward a sense of connecting with the city and the people in the city.
 So, yeah, I enjoy cities.

 And the follow up, do you find all cities to be challenging or is there like something about cities that's inherently challenging?

 What's inherently challenging about cities is probably one of the dynamics that I was pointing at, which is that they're all different.
 They all have a kind of different culture and pace and feel.
 The levels of accessibility are different.
-The way it thinks about itself, it's history that shapes the city itself can be challenging.
+The way a city thinks about itself, its history that shapes the city itself can be challenging.
 You know, I think about some of my favorite cities that I've lived in, and the grid is, you know, just kind of helps me a lot.
-And then in cities where it's not as clear it sometimes, and this was my experience living in Atlanta, it was a city I. I never felt like I really learned.
+And then in cities where it's not as clear sometimes, and this was my experience living in Atlanta, it was a city that I never felt like I really learned.
 And depending on where you live in it, there are elements that are incredible and fantastic and a sense of community.
-And then you'll hit a highway that curves and it's actually to separate people.
+And then you'll hit a highway that curves and it's there to separate people, it’s history is that it was intentionally built to separate people.

-And I was fascinated by the incredible parks and trails, and they've done a lot to connect the trails there.
-And then there'll just be sections of the city with no sidewalk.
-And I'm like, I just don't have a sense of that.
-Like a city with no sidewalk.
+And I was fascinated by incredible parks and trails, and they've done a lot to connect the trails there in Atlanta.
+But then there'll just be sections of the city with no sidewalk.
+And I just don't have a sense of how to understand that: a city with no sidewalks.
 What are you talking about?
 So that's what I think of sometimes as far as cities can be challenging.
-And then I think the other dynamic of challenging cities is the barrier to entry, the financial barrier to entry.
-And that varies depending on the city and the context, and why you're moving there.
+The other dynamic of challenging cities is the barrier to entry, the financial barrier to entry.
+And that varies depending on the city and the context and why you're there or moving there.
 And so that varies.
-But that's also something that is happening in cities.
-And depending on what neighborhoods you're trying to land in or live in or experience.
+But that's also something that is happening in cities that impacts your experience,what neighborhoods you're trying to land in and/or live in and/or experience.

 Can you tell me about a memorable urban experience you have had?

+Yes, yes.
+So a memorable urban experience.
+My mind lands on public transportation.
 I love public transportation.
-I value [it a lot].
-It is also the way in which I may judge or measure a city or my level of respect, perhaps for a city in the city planning.
-So there's always a public transportation story of, you know, many memorable stories of the El (the Chicago public transit system is called the El).
-Many memorable stories already of the subway here and buses here.
-But, yeah, a really memorable urban or city [expereince]...
-So I have so many.
-So I'll pick just one.
-And the one I was thinking of that kind of popped into my mind was this story that I sometimes tell to friends and family, and it embarrasses him.
+I value it.
+It is also the way in which I judge or measure a city and my level of respect for a city and the city planning.
+So there's always a public transportation story of, you know, so many memorable stories of the El in Chicago.
+Many memorable stories already of the subway here and buses here in New York.
+I have so many, it’s hard to pick just one.
+One that has popped into my mind is this story that I sometimes tell to friends and family, and it embarrasses him.
 But one of my most memorable city stories is meeting my husband.
 So my husband and I went to college together.

 Is that North Sheridan?